What Are Tiger Nuts?

 Tiger nuts have an interesting texture, like a hard fig on the outside, and slightly chewy on the inside (similar to vegan jerky).
 It's a bit difficult to make comparisons, but, in a world where huge companies spend years and millions testing the perfect amount of crunch and mouthfeel, its a pleasant change to find something that you have to chew on.
 That being said, if you find that you don't like the chewiness, they're also available pre-peeled, and in this form, they're much more like a perfectly cooked sweet potato in texture if much firmer.

 As far as the actual taste, it's a bit on the earthy side, with a natural sweetness.
 Tiger nuts are like a Brazil nut, but the sweetness is a bit like a pecan.

 So overall, what do tiger nuts taste like?
 Like a hard fig crossed with a Brazil nut, sweet potato, and pecan.
-If that's hard to imagine, just give them a try and see for yourself
+If that's hard to imagine, just give them a try for yourself.

 Wondering what to do with tiger nuts?
-The best way to use tiger nuts is to munch them straight out of the bag as a healthy and all natural snack!
-If you're craving chips or crisps or want a lower-fat alternative to nuts, tiger nuts will hit the spot.
+The best way to use tiger nuts is to munch them straight out of the bag as a healthy and all-natural snack!
+If you're craving chips or want a lower-fat alternative to nuts, tiger nuts will hit the spot.
 While many people will advise soaking them first, if you like chewiness, they're perfect as is.

-That being said, tiger nuts are also available in pre-sliced, and in this form, they make a great salad, oatmeal or breakfast quinoa bowl add- in.
-They're a perfect naturally sweet addition to homemade granola, either sliced or whole.
+That being said, tiger nuts are also available pre-sliced, and, in this form, they make a great salad, oatmeal, or breakfast quinoa bowl add-in.
+They're a perfect, naturally sweet addition to homemade granola, either sliced or whole.